matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 <img src="https://res.cloudinary.com/dp3mem7or/image/upload/v1559207447/articles/lighthouse/lighthouse_test.png" alt="Score: 100" />
 </div>

 Great!
-Still perfectly accessible!.
+Still perfectly accessible!

+### 🖕 Readability 🖕

 We can’t use the mouse or keyboard anymore but we can still read the content above the fold.
+Let's do something about that.

 <p class="code-label"><strong>CSS</strong></p>